victrme/Bonjourr/README.md

 # In root directory
 deno install

-# Production build for all platforms in /release/
-deno task build

 # These commands watch changes for each platforms
 deno task chrome
 deno task edge